hyperspy/hyperspy/doc/user_guide/model.rst

 Linear fitting can be used to address some of the drawbacks of non-linear optimization:

-- it doesn't suffer of the *starting parameters* issue, which can sometimes be problematic with nonlinear fitting.
-Since linear fitting uses linear algebra to find the solution (find the parameter values of the model), the solution is unique solution, while nonlinear optimization uses an iterative approach and therefore relies on the initial values of the parameters.
+- it doesn't suffer from the *starting parameters* issue, which can sometimes be problematic with nonlinear fitting.
+Since linear fitting uses linear algebra to find the solution (find the parameter values of the model), the solution is a unique solution, while nonlinear optimization uses an iterative approach and therefore relies on the initial values of the parameters.
-- it is fast, because in favorable situations, the signal can be fitted in a vectorized fashion, `i. e.` the signal is fitted in a single run instead of iterating over the navigation dimension, but also because it is not iterative - it does the calculation only one time instead of 10-100 iterations, depending on fast the non-linear optimizer will converge.
+- it is fast, because i) in favorable situations, the signal can be fitted in a vectorized fashion, `i. e.` the signal is fitted in a single run instead of iterating over the navigation dimension; ii) it is not iterative, `i. e.` it does the calculation only one time instead of 10-100 iterations, depending on fast the non-linear optimizer will converge.

-However, linear fitting can *only* fit linear model and will be able to fit estimate parameter which varies *non-linearly*.
+However, linear fitting can *only* fit linear models and will not be able to fit parameter which varies *non-linearly*.

 A component is considered linear when its free parameters scale the component only in the y-axis.
-For the example function ``y = a*x**b``, ``a`` is a linear parameter whilst ``b`` is not.
+For the exemplary function ``y = a*x**b``, ``a`` is a linear parameter, whilst ``b`` is not.
 If ``b.free = False``, then the component is linear.
 Components can also be made up of several linear parts.
 For instance, the 2D-polynomial ``y = a*x**2+b*y**2+c*x+d*y+e`` is entirely linear.